 As illustrated above, the most significant of Mandatum Life's risks is the market risk related to the investment assets covering the with-profit technical provisions.
-The equity risk is the largest market risk, and its share of the market risk capital requirement is EUR 595 million of which 40 per cent consists of listed shares in developed countries (Type I) and the rest of other equity and comparable investments within the regulatory framework (Type II).
-The risk linked to the fixed income portfolio's credit risk margin (spread risk) is the second highest market risk with EUR 288 million and currency risk is the third highest with EUR 107 million.
-In terms of currency risk, the majority is generated through unit-linked insurances.
+The equity risk is the largest market risk, and its share of the market risk capital requirement is EUR 594 million of which 43 per cent consists of listed shares in developed countries (Type I) and the rest of other equity investments and investments comparable within the regulatory framework (Type II).
+As stated by regulation, a separate symmetric adjustment on equity risk preventing procyclicality is applied when calculating the capital requirement on equity risk.
+At the end of 2024, the symmetric adjustment increased the capital requirement on equity risk by EUR 36 million.
+The risk linked to the fixed income portfolio's credit risk margin (spread risk) is the second highest market risk with EUR 264 million and currency risk is the third highest with EUR 111 million.